Skip to content

 Writing Tests

 We use class based tests.
 Each class will require a setUpTestData method for test setup.
 To furhter assist in the writing of tests, we have written the test cases for common items as an abstract class.
-You are advised to review the test cases and if it's applicable to the item you have added, than add the test case class to be inherited by your test class.
+You are advised to inherit from our test classes (see above) as a starting point and extend from there.

 Naming of test classes is in CamelCase in format <Model Name><what's being tested> for example the class name for device model history entry tests would be DeviceHistory.